-From an ancient group of paleoendemic plants (formally widespread but now restricted to a smaller area), the leatherwood is named for its small, leathery leaves.
+From an ancient group of paleoendemic plants (formerly widespread but now restricted to a smaller area), the leatherwood is named for its small, leathery leaves.
 The leatherwood is well known in Tasmania for the distinctive tasting honey produced from its nectar, a lovely yellow, gummy substance collected from the white flowers.
 During the warmer months of December and January, the four-petalled, 3cm diameter flowers can cover the whole tree in a white cloak.
 Leatherwood trees are found in rainforests of the western, central and southern regions.

 Common name: Leatherwood